A GOOD BOOK LIGHTS THE WAY

 I’ve always loved everything about books and reading: books, libraries, bookstores.
 When I was growing up, I imagined opening a bookstore/café, where people could read and hang out.

 Eventually, I went to college and studied journalism, English, and creative writing.
 After working in book publishing for a short time, I went to graduate school to study psychology, and I’ve been practicing psychology for more than 25 years.
 That’s where My Therapist Told Me to Read This comes in.
 It’s my virtual book café.
 It’s a place I can introduce authors to books I love and bring readers together.
+We'll also hear about how people tell their stories through other mediums: podcasts, essays, music, movies, art.
+There are endless ways in which people tell their stories.

-My Therapist Told Me to Read This is for you If you love books on personal development, novels, and memoirs which teach us about emotions, relationships, and ourselves.
+My Therapist Told Me to Read This is for you If you love stories on personal development, novels, and memoirs which teach us about emotions, relationships, and ourselves.
 You’ll get to know authors, in recorded and transcribed interviews, and find a warm, welcoming reading community.

 So please join me as I come full circle with My Therapist Told Me to Read This.
 As I always say—